What is Neurectomy Surgery?

 Will a Neurectomy Help My Horse?

-Maybe so.
+Maybe.
 Experience shows neurectomy is often more successful in younger horses.

 Most importantly, you need to understand the potential complications of the surgery.